gabriele-h/almapipo/README.md

 ## Make a Test Call to the API

-Usually you will not need to directly access the module `rest_setup`.
+Usually you will not need to directly access the module `setup_rest`.
 You might find `test_calls_remaining_today` useful though, as it creates a message with the number of remaining API calls.
 It's perfect for a first call to the API as it requires no parameters at all and provides information you will need